Alan-Foster/Bubblewrap-App/README.md

 * App is still in early development.
 Images Coming Soon!

 ## Changelog
+* 0.3.1 - Added loading screen and optimized code a bit
 * 0.3.0 - Updating to Devvit 0.11.4.
 Adding Realtime multiplayer with other users
 * 0.2.0 - Completely redesigned the height and width bubble generation code.
 * 0.1.0 - Learned how version control works.
 Somehow figured out how to increase app width